TumzeeAnalyst/SQL-Project-Layoffs/Data cleaning.md

 -- Removal of Null and blank values not necessary to the dataset

+-- I looked for the null values in the total_laid_off and percentage_laid_off column and I deleted the columns associated with it as it was unnecessary for data visualization

 SELECT * FROM layoffs_static2
 WHERE total_laid_off IS NULL AND percentage_laid_off IS NULL;

+DELETE FROM layoffs_static2
+WHERE total_laid_off IS NULL AND percentage_laid_off IS NULL;

+-- I looked for the null values and the ones with blank spaces in industry.
+I noticed some industries where there are no values, where the company's values are present , some had values with those same companies.

 SELECT * FROM layoffs_static2
 where industry IS NULL OR